How to Start an Emergency Fund: Six Ways to Save Money Fast

 3. Make it harder to cheat yourself

-It’s easy to spend money on a whim if all your money is sitting in a checking account, linked to your ATM card.
+The question of where to keep emergency fund money is an important, but often overlooked, consideration.
+After all, It’s easy to spend money on a whim if all your money is sitting in a checking account, linked to your ATM card.
 It’s even easier if you carry a handful of credit cards on top of that.
 Next time you go out with friends, leave your credit cards in your desk drawer at home.
 Focus on only spending money that you have in your checking account, and you may see that your spending habits change drastically.
 By spending less, you will be able to set aside more savings for your emergency fund.

 4. Get competitive